fed/blog/content/uses.md

 - [Apple Reminders](https://www.icloud.com/reminders) helps me organise my personal life and side projects.
 Here's where I capture all of my tasks — if it's not here, it's not happening.
 I really like the fact I can quickly add tasks to my Inbox through a custom keyboard shortcut without needing to leave what I'm doing and context switch to open the Reminders app, and how I can sort these Inbox tasks out later (I do this daily).
-Potentially the most useful feature to me is scheduling tasks, i.e. linking a task from your list with a time slot in my calendar.
+Potentially the most useful feature to me is scheduling tasks, i.e. linking a task from my list with a time slot in my calendar.
 I organise my tasks into different categories/projects including "Life admin", "Recurring", "Long term goals", "Learning", "Shopping", "Wish list" and then individual categories for each one of the projects I'm currently working on.

-- [Apple Calendar](https://calendar.google.com) is essential for managing my time and planning my week, tracking appointments and events, staying on top of birthdays and coordinate plans with others.
+- [Apple Calendar](https://www.icloud.com/calendar) is essential for managing my time and planning my week, tracking appointments and events, staying on top of birthdays and coordinating plans with others.
 The ability to receive notifications and seamlessly sync across all my devices helps me make sure I never miss anything important.

 - [Apple Notes](https://icloud.com/notes) is great for documenting more long term knowledge.
 Things like recipes, personal goals, or just a general brain dump when I'm on the move.
 I like that it supports using an Apple Pencil to draft notes which is nice when I want to take handwritten notes on my iPad.
 I also think it's great that you can share and collaborate on notes with other iCloud users without asking them to sign up to a new service or install any other apps.
-I looked into many other notes app and, for the time being, Notes does everything I need and more.
+I looked into many other notes apps and, for the time being, Notes does everything I need and more.
 I also like sticking to the defaults and keeping it simple.

 - [Freedom](https://freedom.to) helps me stay focused.
 I've got a recurring session on both my laptop and phone that runs on a permanent